What is the Best Temperature to Sauna At?

 Let’s start with some helpful information to keep in mind: infrared vs traditional saunas.

 Infrareds can get up to 150°F, depending on which one you have.
 It uses infrared rays to penetrate and warm your body, versus warming the air around you.
-This can be useful for soothing aches and generally elevate your body temperature.
+This can be useful for soothing aches and generally elevating your body temperature.
 If you are not a fan of sweating profusely and are looking for a relaxing session in some milder temperatures, infrareds sound right up your alley!
 We have two series to choose from: the Radiant and the Lucent, depending on your style preferences.

 Authentic saunas use an electric heater (or wood-burning heater!) to warm the room around you to temperatures of 180°F or higher.
 A sauna session of even just 15 minutes causes an increase in circulation, blood flow, and a lot of sweat!
 Regular sauna use has been linked to a variety of health benefits, including better sleep and after-workout recovery!
 We specialize in traditional saunas and our line-up ranges from outdoors to indoors to luxury saunas and more!